HPInc/AI-Blueprints/data-science-and-machine-learning/recommender_systems_with_tensorflow/README.md

 ## 🧠 Overview

-This Project shows how to do a movie recommendation system using Tensorflow.
+This project builds a simple **recommender system** for movies using **TensorFlow**.
+It trains on user-item interaction data to predict movie preferences with Model-based Collaborative Filtering.

 ---